wkhere/stackless/Doc/library/stdtypes.rst

 .. [#] To format only a tuple you should therefore provide a singleton tuple whose only element is the tuple to be formatted.

-.. [#] The advantage of leaving the newline on is that returning an empty string is then an unambiguous EOF indication.
-It is also possible (in cases where it might matter, for example, if you want to make an exact copy of a file while scanning its lines) to tell whether the last line of a file ended in a newline or not (yes this happens!).